RedCMD/Lag-Syntax-Highlighter/README.md

 Syntax Highlighting for Lag language

 ## Features
+This is a testing extension
+How to make private???

 ## Requirements

 This extension was designed with VSCode's default Dark+ theme in mind.